ipld/ipld/docs/schemas/intro/authoring-guide.md

 "one=This is field one of Foo,two=true"
 ```

-More details regarding `stringpairs` can be found below and in [Representations of IPLD Schema Kinds](./representations.md).
+More details regarding `stringpairs` can be found below, and in the page on [Representations Strategies](../../representations/).

 Valid representation strategies for Structs are: